Synopsis

 -

-tensions between disparate religious and cultural traditions,
+tension between disparate religions and cultural traditions,

 -